Hans-Jürgen von Blumenthal: Biography

 Hans-Jürgen was born in Potsdam, the son of Count Hans XII von Blumenthal (b.
 1869) and his wife, Countess Melanie von der Schulenburg (1875–1953).
 He was christened Hans-Jürgen Adam Ludwig Oscar Leopold Bernard Arthur.
 His father, a colonel in the Prussian Army, had been wounded in the First World War, during which he served as military governor of the Belgian district of Neufchâteau.

 The Blumenthal family, who had lost everything in the hyperinflation, moved to Neustrelitz in 1926.
-Educated at the Potsdam Gymnasium until 1928, followed by the Realgymnasium there, Blumenthal studied law and economics for two years at the Universities of Königsberg and Munich.
+Educated at the Potsdam Gymnasium until 1928, followed by the Realgymnasium there, Blumenthal studied law and economics for two years at the University of Königsberg and the Ludwig-Maximilians-Universität München.
 He was a close friend of the eldest son of the last Crown Prince of Prussia, Prince Wilhelm of Prussia, to the extent that people said they behaved like twins.

 At a young age he was a leading light of Der Stahlhelm, a right-wing and monarchist paramilitary organization formed after the end of the First World War for men who had served in the war, later opened to military men in general.
 Blumenthal edited the Stahlhelm newsletter until the Nazis took over the Association in 1935.
 He was an instructor in the "covert" army.
-In 1928 he was approached by his cousin the First World War hero Paul Emil von Lettow-Vorbeck with a proposal to form a common front between the German National People's Party and the Stahlhelm against the rise of National Socialism.
+In 1928, he was approached by his cousin the First World War hero Paul Emil von Lettow-Vorbeck with a proposal to form a common front between the German National People's Party and the Stahlhelm against the rise of National Socialism.
 The result was the so-called "Vorbeck-Blumenthal Pact".

 In 1930, Graf Hans-Jürgen went on a three-month debating trip to the United States, including a visit to Columbia University.
 At about this time, he began taking an interest in the question of how to establish international peace and the possible unification of Europe.
 In 1931 at the Stahlhelm's "Potsdam Day", he and Prince Wilhelm met Hitler; both found him unsympathetic.
 In close circles, von Blumenthal referred to Hitler as "Emil".
 He had at first been an enthusiastic Nazi and became a Sturmbannführer (equivalent to a Major) in the Sturmabteilung (SA), but distanced himself from the Nazis more and more.
 His mother said he developed a "glowing hatred" of Hitler.
 He narrowly missed being killed during the Night of the Long Knives, perhaps because he was often at Göring's table and, through Prince Wilhelm, knew Mussolini's daughter Countess Ciano.

 In 1935, after finishing his studies, Graf Hans-Jürgen went back to Neustrelitz, where he joined the 48th Infantry Regiment as a second lieutenant.
 In December 1936, he was promoted to lieutenant.
 In the army he remade the acquaintance of his childhood friend, Mertz von Quirnheim, and came into contact with other members of the German Resistance such as Hans Oster.